Custom Rifles - International Palma

 G/E manufactures the finest two stage trigger ever made and our relationship with them gives us a unique capability when retrofitting other action designs.
 This trigger, when paired with other top shelf components, gives the shooter a definite competitive advantage.
 We pride ourselves in being the first to ever begin adapting this design to other actions.

 The trigger design is a radical departure from common Remington style units.
 Because of this, certain action designs lend themselves to the conversion better than others.
 The Nesika Bay Precision line of products being one of the most easily adapted.
-Tubb 2K rifles also adapt well along with many others.
+Tubb 2K rifles also work well along with many others.

 International Palma and other types of prone rifles present unique requirements and challenges to the gunmaker.
 Our experience, resources, and affection of guns provides us with unique capabilities not often seen in custom gunmaking.
-As with all of our builds, the process begins with a detailed discussion with our clients to identify the parameters of the project.
+As with all of our builds, the process begins with a detailed discussion to identify the parameters of the project.

 We look forward to working with you.